Teen helps blind, deaf man communicate on Alaska Air flight

 “I observed a woman signing into a man’s hand, so he could feel her words.
 After watching them for a few minutes, I realized the man was both deaf and blind,” she said.

+The man, Tim Cook, was heading home to Portland where he’s a resident of Brookdale Senior Living, according to a blog post from Alaska Airlines.
+He had been in Boston to visit his sister, the woman in the boarding area with him.

-After boarding the plan, the man, Tim Cook, was seated in the middle of Scribner’s row.
+After boarding the plane, Cook was seated in the middle of Scribner’s row.

+More: Deaf and nearly blind dog praised after staying with girl, 3, after she gets lost in Australian bush

+More: Apple pushes to teach coding to students who are deaf and blind

 A man in the aisle of their row gave up his seat and switched with Cook to make him feel more comfortable on the cross-country flight to Portland, which would continue on to Los Angeles.